What is CE Marking (CE Mark)?

 What are Notified / Approved / Competent Bodies?
 How can I find one?

-Some listings of these Bodies can be obtained from the our Web Pages -
+Some listings of these Bodies can be obtained from the our Web Pages - or from Publications @ BERR - and others from the European Commission's web site.

 What standards must my product meet?
 Where can I get copies?